Forensic Similarity for Speech Deepfakes: Experimental Setup

 \textbf{PartialSpoof~\cite{zhang2022partialspoof}} This is an English speech database derived from the ASVspoof 2019 LA corpus~\cite{todisco2019asvspoof}, which contains both real and partially fake speech signals.
 It follows the same structure as the ASVspoof dataset and is divided into three partitions: training, development, and evaluation.
 This design enables models to be trained directly on spliced tracks, offering an alternative approach for tackling the splicing detection task compared to the one we are proposing here.
 The dataset includes synthetic speech generated by \num{17} distinct methods, varying between training-development and evaluation subsets.
 PartialSpoof has been designed to detect even the shortest audio splices, which is why it includes fake segments that can be as short as a few milliseconds.

-We train our framework on MLAAD and evaluate it in-domain using a disjoint subset of its test partition to measure generalization to \textit{unseen} generation algorithms (open-set scenario).
-To further examine out-of-domain generalization, we test on ASVspoof 2019 and TIMIT-TTS.
-Unlike MLAAD and TIMIT-TTS, ASVspoof 2019 includes genuine speech.
+To summarize, we train our framework on MLAAD and evaluate it in-domain using the disjoint subset of its test partition to measure generalization to unseen generation algorithms (\textit{in-domain, open-set scenario}).
+To further examine \textit{out-of-domain} generalization, we test on ASVspoof 2019 and TIMIT-TTS.
+Please note that, unlike MLAAD and TIMIT-TTS, ASVspoof 2019 includes genuine speech.
 Since real samples are not present in MLAAD and thus never observed during training, we treat them as an additional class only at evaluation time.

-As for the use case of splicing detection, we train on ASVspoof 2019 rather than PartialSpoof, as our method does not require training on spliced data.
-For this purpose, we rely exclusively on its training set, which also serves to expose the model to genuine speech that is absent in MLAAD.
-Splicing-specific performance is then assessed on the PartialSpoof development and evaluation sets, with the development set serving for in-domain evaluation on seen generation algorithms, and the evaluation set used to test generalization to unseen generators.
+As for the use case of splicing detection, we train on ASVspoof 2019 training set rather than PartialSpoof, as our method does not require training on spliced data.
+This also serves to expose the model to genuine speech that is absent in MLAAD.
+Splicing-specific performance is then assessed on the PartialSpoof development and evaluation sets, with the development set used to demonstrate \textit{closed-set} evaluation of seen generation algorithms, and the evaluation set employed to test generalization in an \textit{open-set} scenario.